-For use in Canada, design values are assigned to fingerjoined lumber by the CSA Technical Committee on Engineering Design in Wood and are published in CSA O86.
+For use in Canada, design values are assigned to fingerjoined lumber by the CSA Group - Technical Committee on Engineering Design in Wood and are published in CSA O86.

-For use in the U.S., design values are published in the NLGA Grading Rules, Para.
+For use in the U.S., design values are published in NLGA Para.
 900 and in the American Wood Council (AWC) National Design Specification (NDS) Supplement.